l3blonde/marine-species-spotting/docs/theatrical-performance.md

 const [confidence, setConfidence] = useState<number>(0)
 ```

-**Lord State:**
+**Lord State opens logbook and speaks calmly:**
+"I keep the ship’s memory.
-"Do we have an image?
-Not yet—null.
+Do we have an image?
-The logbook records: the selected image data,
-a preview URL, the biologist's report, and confidence level.
-Do we have the marine biologist’s report yet?
 Not yet.
-How confident are we?
-Starts at zero.
-All start empty or zero-null."
+The page is blank.
+Here I will record four things:
+The chosen image.
+A preview the crew can see.
+The biologist’s report.
+And how certain that report is.
+At the moment, there is nothing to note.
+No image.
+No findings.
+No confidence.
+The log begins empty.
+That is how every voyage starts"

 ### 📖 Code Translation:
 **useState** creates state variables in React: